Best Texas Homeowners Insurance Quotes (2024)

 Farmers offers the lowest average rates to Texas homeowners in Insurify’s data analysis.
 Homeowners can also customize their home insurance policies with Farmers’ Flex Personal Home policies, which can include emergency mortgage assistance, water backup and sump pump coverage, declining deductibles, and more.

 This insurer makes it easy to manage policies digitally, with a number of online tools and a highly rated mobile app.
-And for those who prefer to work with an agent, Farmers has a statewide network of captive and independent agents.
+And for people who prefer to work with an agent, Farmers has a statewide network of captive and independent agents.

 Pros